 The Digital Services Act

 As early as 2021, EASA established a position paper on the draft DSA, which was then regularly updated to keep up with the developments in the legislative process.
-Following intense inter-institutional negotiations, the co-legislators found a political agreement on 23 April 2022, and the European Parliament adopted the text in Plenary on 5 July 2022.
+The co-legislators found a political agreement on 23 April 2022, and the European Parliament adopted the text in Plenary on 5 July 2022.

 In particular, the DSA addresses the following issues that are relevant for EASA: